 Community Health Clinics

-Open Hand dietitians provide medical nutrition therapy to individuals with HIV/AIDS at Crawford Long, St. Joe’s Mercy Mobile and AID Atlanta.
+Open Hand dietitians provide medical nutrition therapy to individuals with HIV/AIDS at Crawford Long, Mercy Care and AID Atlanta.
 Our services are available to all referred clients at these locations regardless of their participation in our home-delivered meals program to ensure that everyone within our reach has the opportunity to improve or maintain their health through positive nutrition practices.